 How much can I earn with a high-yield savings account?

 Note that interest rates on online high-yield savings accounts are not guaranteed forever; they are subject to change without notice at any time.
 Interest rates often fluctuate in accordance with the federal funds rate.
-Your earnings will depend on the going APY, your account balance and any associated account fees.
+Your earnings will depend on the current APY, your account balance and any associated account fees.

 How does a high-yield savings account work?